gql-dart/ferry/docs/mutations.md

 ### Passing Handlers to the Client

-If Ferry, the client must be aware of all `UpdateCacheHandler`s.
+In Ferry, the client must be aware of all `UpdateCacheHandler`s.
 This is slightly different from how other GraphQL clients (like Apollo) work, but it's necessary to enable features such as offline mutations.

 Now that we've created our `createReviewHandler`, we can add it to our Client using the key `"createReviewHandler"`, which we'll later use to trigger this handler from our mutation request.